evoll/awg-easy/docs/content/examples/tutorials/reverse-proxyless.md

         - INSECURE=true
     ```

-- Save the file and restart `wg-easy`.
+- Save the file and restart `awg-easy`.

 - Make sure that the Web UI is not accessible from outside your local network.